 General and administrative expenses consist primarily of compensation and other general corporate expenses.
-General and administrative expenses decreased to \$1.5 million in the three months ended September 30, 2009 from \$3.6 million in the same period in 2008 and to \$4.7 million in the nine months ended September 30, 2009 from \$7.3 million in the same period in 2008.
-The decrease was primarily due to decreases in compensation and operating expenses.
-General and administrative expenses included non-cash stock-based compensation expense of \$0.7 million and \$2.3 million for the three months ended September 30, 2009 and 2008, respectively, and \$1.9 million and \$3.5 million for the nine months ended September 30, 2009 and 2008, respectively.
-We expect general and administrative expenses to increase over the next several years in connection with support of pre-commercialization and commercialization activities for our drug candidates.
+General and administrative expenses decreased to \$1.5 million in the first quarter of 2010 from \$1.7 million in the first quarter of 2009.
+The decrease was primarily due to decreases in compensation costs.
+General and administrative expenses included non-cash stock related compensation costs of \$0.6 million in the first quarter of 2010 and \$0.5 million in the first quarter of 2009.

+We expect general and administrative expenses to increase over the next several years in connection with support of precommercialization and commercialization activities for our drug candidates.
 The increase may fluctuate from period to period due to the timing and scope of these activities and the results of clinical trials and preclinical studies.

-Interest Income
+Interest and Other Income, Net